War of 17–92: Casselberry v. Fern Park

 “When he tried to make motions and impede the proceedings, we sat on him,” Hibbard told a newspaper reporter.

 Besides Gordon Barnett, three-fourths of the 196 registered voters within the Fern Park precinct were similarly left out of the meandering corporate boundaries.
-So with only friendly faces in the voting body of 46, the measure easily passed with only one voting against it.
-The town of Casselberry was incorporated, and Hibbard Casselberry was appointed its first mayor.
+So, with only friendly faces in the 46-member voting body, the measure easily passed with only one voting against it.
+Casselberry was incorporated, and Hibbard Casselberry was appointed its first mayor.

 If only that was the end of the story: Casselberry was born, and Fern Park faded into the sunset.
 But that’s not how it happened.
 Instead, it went from a couple of feuding families to an all-out war.